A Vintage Christmas

 My Vintage Jewelry Tree

 This is one of my favorite things.
 I wanted to create a lovely tree using some vintage jewelry that once belonged to my grandmother and great-grandmother’s, and even my great-aunt.
-I purchased a pretty urn, filled it with some florist foam, spray painted some sticks that I found in my yard a pretty glittery white, stuck them all around the inside, then I added some moss that I bought at a craft store, then sprinkled some glitter onto the moss, after which I went to work decorating the little “tree”.
+I purchased a pretty urn, filled it with some florist foam, spray painted some sticks that I found in my yard a pretty glittery white, stuck them all around the inside foam, then I added some moss that I bought at a craft store to hide the foam, then sprinkled some glitter onto the moss, after which I went to work decorating the little “tree”.

 I Added a Pearl Choker to the Top of the Urn